 If you constantly receive the same question through support, then write an article centered on that question.
 Even make the question your title to highlight its importance.
 Describe the solution to the problem, using the words and phrases you have previously uncovered, in a manner that is not only easy to interpret but also sounds familiar.

 In short: optimizing your content, based on the general needs of your audience, can be flattering for your audience.
 Building it so it answers their actual questions may even be better.
+It’s certainly worth spending time studying for an SEO certification if you want to learn more about this topic.

 3. Leverage user-generated content